Ružica Church: Predecessor

 Another origin story, described by Gregory Tsamblak in the 15th century, place construction of the church in 1403.
 Princess Milica and nun Jefimija pleaded to the Ottoman Sultan Bayezid I, also Milica's son-in-law, who eventually granted the permission for the remains of the Saint Petka to be transferred to Serbia before his loss of throne in 1402 probably granting it in 1396.
 Via Vidin, Bulgaria, the remains reached Belgrade in 1403.
 According to folk legend, wherever the caravan was stopping, the miraculous, healing water springs would appear.
 Above one of the springs in the fortress, at the location of modern church, the chapel and the church were built.
 The church was dedicated to the Mary, mother of Jesus, and the water from the spring flew under its foundations.

-The remains of Saint Petka remained in Belgrade until 1521, kept in the rock nabove the spring.
-When the Ottomans conquered the city that year, the remains were transferred to Iași in Moldavia (modern Romania) and the church was demolished.
-Saint Petka's two fingers are still being kept in the modern Ružica Church as its most valuable relic.
-The cult of Saint Petka as the healer was so strong, that members of all confessions (Orthodox, Catholics, Muslims), pilgrimaged the spring named after her in the fortress, which was believed to heal the blindness.
-The surviving remains of the church and the chapel were demolished by the Ottomans in the late 17th century.
+The remains of Saint Petka remained in Belgrade until 1521, kept in the rock above the spring.
+When the Ottomans conquered the city that year, his remains were transferred to Iași in Moldavia (modern Romania) and the church was demolished.
+Two of Saint Petka's fingers are kept in the modern Ružica Church as its most valuable relic.
+The cult of Saint Petka the healer was strong such that members of all confessions (Orthodox, Catholics, Muslims) made a pilgrimage to the spring named after him in the fortress, which was believed to heal blindness.
+What survived of the church and the chapel was demolished by the Ottomans in the late 17th century.